shanxsingh/RetentionIQ/README.md

 # RetentionIQ

-Advanced data science project for customer churn risk, uplift targeting, and model monitoring.
+Customer churn risk, uplift targeting, and model monitoring.

 This repo is built to show recruiters that you can take a business problem from raw operational data to a practical decision system.
 It uses a synthetic B2B SaaS retention scenario so the project is safe to publish, easy to run, and realistic enough to discuss in interviews.